WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 - **max**: The highest aggregate score that a rating text have.

 ## Assumptions & Interpretations

 ### Assumptions:

-1. An event qualifies as a "Past event in April 2019" if the even's start date is within April, regardless of the end date.
+1. An event qualifies as a "Past event in April 2019" if the event's start date is within April 2019, regardless of the end date.
 2. Event dates will always follow the "YYYY-MM-DD" format.
 3. Zomato's country code remains consistent.
 4. There are 20 restaurants located in the city labeled "Dummy" with the Country Code 17.
 These entries appear anomalous given that their country code is absent from the valid list in Country-Code.xlsx and the placeholder nature of the city name.
 Despite their irregularity, these entries will be retained to ensure the integrity and completeness of the dataset.

 ### Interpretations:

 1. Keys like "results_found” and “results_start" aren't crucial for restaurant data extraction.
 2. The restaurant's ID is represented as `"R": { "res_id": ... }`.
 3. The "zomato_events" key holds a list of dictionaries detailing all events for a given restaurant.
 4. Events can have multiple associated photos.
 Each photo will be stored in individual rows in the output restaurant_events.csv.

 ## Cloud Deployment and Design

 ### **Design & Deployment:**

 I will use three main AWS services: Amazon S3, AWS Lambda, and Amazon RDS.
-I will store both the raw and processed data in Amazon S3 because it's reliable and easy to work with.
+I will store both the raw data in Amazon S3 because it's reliable and easy to work with.
 When a new file is uploaded to S3, AWS Lambda automatically processes it due to a set trigger.
 This setup is both scalable and cost-effective, as I only pay for the time Lambda runs.
 After processing, the data goes into Amazon RDS, which is a database service made for easy data access.

-To set this up, I will first first create an S3 bucket to hold the raw data and set it to notify Lambda when new data comes in.
-Next, I will set up AWS Lambda, making sure it can access both S3 and RDS.
+To set this up, I will first create an S3 bucket.
+Next, I will set up an AWS Lambda function and establish a trigger and set up an S3 event notification on the bucket to trigger the Lambda function whenever new data is added, and lastly make sure that Lambda can access both S3 and RDS.
 After I've set the rules for how Lambda should process the data, I will create an RDS database and make sure Lambda can save data to it.

 In summary, the whole process starts when I upload data to S3, which then gets processed by Lambda to produce the intended CSV files, and they are finally stored in RDS for future access.